lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Formalized General Processes:
 - Is 'voting' parts of another more generalized set of processes?

+### coordination disinformation and the byzantine generals problem

 Include pre-election polling?
 - Voting vs. polling